 Laura Franklin-Hall argues for a nuanced anti-realism about natural kinds.
 In the course of her argument, she considers the accounts offered by Richard Boyd and me to be alternative anti-realist views.
 But Boyd and I are both avowed realists about natural kinds.
 There is an important presupposition hidden in the way that Franklin-Hall poses the problem, namely that a real natural kind must be natural simpliciter.
-Boyd and I take naturalness to be a relation between a kind and a domain and, because we do not accept a presupposition of the question, are neither realists nor anti-realists in Franklin-Hall's sense.
-Nevertheless, there is another important sense in which domain-specificity is compatible with realism.

 The first on-line draft of this paper was posted 8aug2014.